-In a recent press release, EMEA made clear the new contraindications for the selective estrogen receptor modulator (SERM) toremifene (Fareston):
+In a recent press release, EMEA made clear the new contraindications for the selective modulator (SERM) toremifene (Fareston):

 Completing the review of the available data during its 19-22 January 2009 meeting, the CHMP concluded that the benefits of Fareston are greater than its risks, but that its use should be restricted.

 The CHMP recommended that Fareston should no longer be used in patients with:

 - prolonged QT intervals;

 - electrolyte disturbances, particularly hypokalaemia (low blood potassium levels);

 - clinically relevant bradycardia (abnormally slow heart rate);